Family mourns Muskegon Heights teen killed in shooting

 Watts' loved ones mourned his death where he was shot.
 Erica Cooper, his mother, says that now that her son is gone she needs to look forward toward justice.

 Justice is something she didn't get for her nephew, who was shot close to the same place over two years ago.
-Demitrius Washington was only 14 years old at the time of his death.
+Demitrius Washington was only 14 years old when he was killed.

 Washington's mother, Marqyta Render, believes more should have been done to solve her son's case.
 To save his life,